 The survey results do not support the view that multiple learning methods complement each other to develop a range of skills.
-A particular learning method, in this study a simulation, may be associated with higher ratings across a wide range of intended learning outcomes.
+Simulation, however, tend to be associated with higher ratings across a wide range of intended learning outcomes.

-suggested Reasons may be for the comparatively low weighting of the consultancy project.
+Reasons may be suggested for the comparatively low weighting of the consultancy project.
 Lamond's (1995) study of an MBA consultancy project finds student evaluations to be bi-modal, strongly positive or negative, a dispersion of results that may reflect the potentially stressful nature of the project and the possibility of differential reactions by students, eg. to seek to avoid and minimize the effect of the learning situation by completing the project as directly as possible as opposed to more exploratory use of the situation (Lamond, 1995).
-While such variation in student response was not apparent in the present study. comparatively more stressful nature of the situation presented by consultancy projects may be reflected in the lower ratings that were given.
+While such variation in student response was not apparent in the Hong Kong study, the comparatively more stressful and uncertain nature of the situation presented by consultancy projects may be reflected in the lower ratings that were given.

 The higher ratings for the business simulation may also reflect the comparative intensity of the simulation, with numerous aspects that constitute a business being researched, defined, evaluated and coordinated in a shorter period of time than that available for the consultancy project, and also the autonomy of the student's decision making, free from the restraints and pressures of a real organization.
 Similar factors may be present in the use of the case method.
 For both simulation and the case method their context, away from the workplace, may provide an environment in which the student feels able to explore situations with a feeling of safety.
+This seems to be true as reflected in Jennings' study in 2000.